-The Sackville Harness Shop is located on the Old Post Road in Lower Sackville.
-This two-storey wood frame small-town shop was built circa 1846 and it is one of the first commercial buildings in the area.
+The Sackville Harness Shop, situated on the Old Post Road in Lower Sackville, is a two-storey wood frame structure built around 1846.
+As one of the earliest commercial buildings in the area, it holds historical significance.

-The Sackville Harness Shop is designated a Local Historic Place because it is an expression of the Gothic Revival architectural style of this early commercial building and the significance of the building as the home of the Harness Shop, one of the only producers of handmade horse collars in Canada.
+Designated as a Local Historic Place, the Sackville Harness Shop is recognized for its Gothic Revival architectural style and for being the home of the Harness Shop, one of the only producers of handmade horse collars in Canada.

-He sold the business in 1877 to the firm of Bowser and Dickson.
-Sackville Harness Limited was established in 1919.
-Since its incorporation in 1920, the company has long been famous for a complete range of harness and handmade straw collars for draught horses in Canada and United States.
+In 1877, he sold the business to the firm of Bowser and Dickson.
+Sackville Harness Limited was established in 1919, and since its incorporation in 1920, the company has been renowned for offering a complete range of harnesses and handmade straw collars for draft horses in Canada and the United States.

-The Historic Sites Committee, on behalf of the Town of Sackville, placed a heritage plaque on the building in 2003.
+The company changed ownership multiple times, and in 1995, it was acquired by Bill Long, a former long-time employee.
+In 2003, the Historic Sites Committee, on behalf of the Town of Sackville, placed a heritage plaque on the building.

 The Sackville Harness Shop closed in May of 2021.